 "Bikes Make Dresden" is an installation artwork which takes this phenomenon literally, representing the downtown map of Dresden entirely out of bicycle tires.

 Roughly 1:2000 map scale

 The "Bikes Make Dresden" was created during the 21st International Dresden Summer Academy for Visual Arts, as a part of the installation workshop led by Şakir Gökçebağ.
 It was exhibited in the Motorenhalle Gallery, Dresden, 4-18.
 August 2018.

-The work is based on a 3:4 frame from a tourist map of the city centre, which is then scaled 10x.
-The streets are made out of different tires with according width to match the streets' hierarchy, the river Elbe is marked by an exposed blue puncture-protecting belt.
-The tires are glued together, with reinforced connections to maintain rigidity of the piece.
+The piece is based on a 3:4 frame from a tourist map of the city centre, which is then scaled 10x.
+The streets are made out of different tires with according width to match the streets' hierarchy; the river that flows through Dresden, Elbe, is marked by an exposed blue puncture-protecting belt.
+The tires are glued together, with reinforced connections to maintain rigidity.

 The artwork was acquisited by a local bycicle store, and has been used to promote the 22nd installment of the Dresden Summer Academy.